-If your dog suffers from allergies, it is a good idea to learn how you can administer the over-the-counter drug Benadryl or the generic form – diphenhydramine.
-It is an antihistamine that is easy to find and often used to treat humans with allergies.
+If your dog suffers from allergies, it is a good idea to learn how to administer the over-the-counter drug Benadryl.

 - Seasonal allergy symptoms like a runny nose or watery eyes